Company pension contributions – how to save tax

 - Your pension can grow tax-free.

-Making the contribution through your limited company is usually more tax-efficient than making the contribution from your own funds.
+Making a contribution through your limited company is usually more tax-efficient than making the contribution from your own funds.

 Due to the complex nature of pension schemes, we strongly recommend taking specialist advice from an independent financial advisor.